Highly Accelerated Life Testing (HALT)

 Highly Accelerated Life Testing (HALT) is a stress testing methodology used during the engineering development phase of a product to quickly reveal design weaknesses.

 Progressively higher levels of thermal and mechanical stress are applied to the product in a cyclic procedure, beyond the normal expected operating levels the product would be expected to experience.
 Therefore in a relatively short (i.e., accelerated) time, failures are encouraged that highlight weaknesses in the design.

 The product must be stimulated and monitored to identify limits and any failure points; these can be both soft and hard failures.
 A soft failure occurs when a product under test ceases to operate correctly, but resumes correct operation when the stressing environment is eased, e.g., at extreme temperatures a failure is seen but normal operation is resumed once the product is returned to within its normal operating temperature range.
 A hard failure occurs when normal operation cannot be achieved even under normal operating conditions.

-In the event of hard failure, Abtest has its own investigative and micro sectioning capability to quickly identify the nature of the failure and advise the customer on remedial action.
+In the event of hard failure, IMS Testing Solutions has its own investigative and micro sectioning capability to quickly identify the nature of the failure and advise the customer on remedial action.

 HALT is not a compliance test nor is it attempting to simulate the product’s environment.
 It is complementary to existing reliability and environmental testing, it does not replace them.
 It should be viewed as an additional tool in the quality/reliability engineer’s toolbox.